JavaVista/Project-Classic-Arcade-Game/README.md

 ### Task

-Used JavaScript oject-oriented techniques to add entities to the game including the player characters and enemies to recreate a clone of the classic arcade game "Frogger".
+Used JavaScript object-oriented techniques to add entities to the game including the player characters and enemies to recreate a clone of the classic arcade game "Frogger".

 ## Game Instructions